PREVENTIVE HEALTHCARE AND ROLE OF PHARMACISTS: A TEACHER’S COMPREHENSIVE GUIDE TO DEMOGRAPHY, FAMILY PLANNING, IMMUNIZATION, AND PUBLIC HEALTH

 - Support government programs like Mission Parivar Vikas and national family planning services.

-MCH services aim to improve the health of women during pregnancy and ensure safe childbirth and healthy childhood.
+Mother and Child Health (MCH) services aim to improve the health of women during pregnancy and ensure safe childbirth and healthy childhood.
+MCH is a priority area in public health, as maternal and child mortality rates are important indicators of a country’s healthcare system.

 Importance of Breastfeeding